-5.1 Simulation Results for Basic Network Performance
+5.1 Simulation results for basic network performance

-Figure 5 shows the changes in the residual energy for nodes in each hop number.
-This figure shows the average and the standart deviation of residual energy of nodes.
+Figure 5 shows the changes in the residual energy for all nodes, and nodes with the same number of hops are shown in the same color.
 The residual energy is leveled by implementing appropriate control taking into account the number of hops to the sink and the rate of change of the residual energy of the nodes with the highest power consumption.
 For the original IRDT, the residual energy linearly decreases.
 Since there are considerable differences in the loading of different nodes, and since the intermittent interval is constant at 0.15 s, when the network lifetime is reached due to the complete discharge of the battery of node 33, the batteries of many other nodes remain fairly full.
-When the proposed technique is applied, the difference in power consumption between nodes with the same number of hops is controlled, and the corresponding residual energy levels become equal for each number of hops, which
+When the proposed technique is applied, the difference in power consumption between nodes with the same number of hops is controlled, and the corresponding residual energy levels become equal for each number of hops, which demonstrates the effectiveness of the proposed method in extending the network lifetime.